yenchiah/data-science-book-uva/syllabus.md

 For general course registration, please refer to the [UvA document](https://student.uva.nl/en/topics/course-registration).
 The Faculty of Science handles registration procedures.
-I do not handle course registration matters.
+The teaching team does not handle course registration matters.
 If you want to register for the course but you are late, or if you have problems signing up for the course, please get in touch with the following email: <vakaanmelding-fnwi@uva.nl>

 ## Change Groups